AceDataCloud/VeoAPI/docs/veo_videos_generation_api_integration_guide.md

 ## Application Process

 To use the API, you need to first apply for the corresponding service on the [Veo Videos Generation API](https://platform.acedata.cloud/documents/63e01dc3-eb21-499e-8049-3025c460058f) page.
-After entering the page, click the "Acquire" button, as shown in the image:
+After entering the page, click the "Acquire" button, as shown in the image below:

 ![](https://cdn.acedata.cloud/q6ytrc.png)

 If you are not logged in or registered, you will be automatically redirected to the login page inviting you to register and log in.
 After logging in or registering, you will be automatically returned to the current page.

-There will be a free quota offered upon your first application, allowing you to use the API for free.
+There is a free quota available for first-time applicants, allowing you to use the API for free.

 ## Basic Usage

 First, understand the basic usage method, which involves inputting the prompt `prompt`, the action `action`, the array of reference images for the first and last frames `image_urls`, and the model `model` to obtain the processed result.
-You first need to simply pass a field `action`, with the value set to `text2video`.
-It mainly includes three actions: text to video (`text2video`), image to video (`image2video`), and get 1080p video (`get1080p`).
+You first need to simply pass a field `action` with the value `text2video`, which mainly includes three actions: text to video (`text2video`), image to video (`image2video`), and get 1080p video (`get1080p`).
 Then, we also need to input the model `model`, which currently mainly includes `veo2`, `veo2-fast`, `veo3`, `veo31`, `veo31-fast`, `veo31-fast-ingredients`, and `veo3-fast`, with specific content as follows:

 <p><img src="https://cdn.acedata.cloud/vv5pe8.png" width="500" class="m-auto"></p>